Broken Flesh: History

 In mid-2019, it was announced that the band would join the second Hasten Revelation tour lineup, alongside Cardiac Rupture, Taking the Head of Goliath, Abated Mass of Flesh, and a reunited Crimson Thorn for dates set for March 7–14, 2020.
 The band had previously performed on the tour as a special guest, with the original lineup of Abated Mass of Flesh, Taking the Head of Goliath, Death Requisite, and A Hill to Die Upon.
 However, due to health problems that Tubby contracted, the band were forced to drop off of the tour.
 My Place Was Taken took the place of Broken Flesh on the tour.
 Later on, the band announced they would no longer be playing live due to Tubby having an underlying health condition.
 On July 12, 2021, it was announced that Jake Martin of Taking the Head of Goliath would take over vocal duties for the band, leaving Tubby to play guitar solely.
 On August 14, 2021, Broken Flesh played their final live show at the 89th street collective in Oklahoma City as a part of a local 2 day festival named “rayfest” in honor of deceased local music scene icon Ray Allen Duvall.
 Broken Flesh headlined the 2nd night, in which the show was advertised as “Broken Flesh Farewell Show”.
 The band has stated they will continue to be a studio oriented band from now on.
 On December 2, 2022, the band released Beheaded in Vain, a live album recorded from the 2021 Oklahoma show featuring six songs yet to be released in studio form along with band standards.

 On November 22nd, 2024, Kevin Tubby posted on Facebook that he dissolved Broken Flesh on December 30, 2023, stating that former members "dishonored his daughters" and that continuing the band would be impossible.
+Two years later, Tubby announced on Facebook that the band has resumed activity, with a new lineup and with their first three albums being reissued on Vision of God Records.